aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## State Root Hash

-- **State root hash** is a [Merkle hash](https://en.wikipedia.org/wiki/Merkle_tree) over all keys and values the state of the Aptos Blockchain at a given version.
+- **State root hash** is a [Merkle hash](https://en.wikipedia.org/wiki/Merkle_tree) over all keys and values the state of the Aptos blockchain at a given version.

 # T